Crystalix007/team-cli/README.md

 3. Trigger a redeployment of TEAM and wait for it to complete (including executing `./deploy.sh` to apply the new rule).

+4. Add `https://{your team hostname}/device_code/` to the list of allowed callback URLs.

-4. Test device code auth: `team-cli configure team.your-company.com --device-code`
+5. Test device code auth: `team-cli configure team.your-company.com --device-code`
    ![device-code.png](.github/device-code.png)

-5. Paste the code into the team-cli prompt.
+6. Paste the code into the team-cli prompt.